marklindsey11/dbt-core/docker/README.md

   <path/to/dockerfile>
 ```

 > Note: By overiding build args it is very possible to build an image with incompatible versions of adapter and core!
+>
-TODO: provide compatibility matrix or other instructions to determine corectness of versions.
+>TODO: Provide compatibility matrix or other instructions to determine corectness of versions.

 ### Examples:
-To build an image named "my-dbt" that supports redshift using the latest versions:
+To build an image named "my-dbt" that supports redshift using the latest releases:
 ```
 cd dbt-core/docker
 docker build --tag my-dbt  --target dbt-redshift .